ubc-library-rc/gis-storymaps/content/agol-viz-tools.md

 To Try
 {: .label .label-purple }
-On the `heritage_sites` layer, try filtering to include only archeological sites On the `Bikeways` layer, try filtering to include only bikeways created in the 1990s
+On the `heritage_sites` layer, try filtering to include only sites with an interior heritage designation

+On the `Bikeways` layer, try filtering to include only bikeways created in the 1990s

 <br>